Henry Luke Bolley: Football coaching

 In 1890, Bolley challenged the University of North Dakota to a football match, but did not have enough players to field an NDAC team until 1894.
 In that year, Bolley's "Farmers" (not "Bison" until 1922) defeated the UND football squad twice, 20–4 and 22–4, starting a rivalry which continues today.
 Bolley coached football at NDAC until 1899.

 Later life and honors

 Bolley was a member of many academic organizations including the American Botanical Society and the American Association for the Advancement of Science.
 He received honorary doctorates from Purdue in 1938 and NDAC in 1939.
 He retired from teaching in 1945 and died in 1956 at age 91.
 He was buried in Fargo, North Dakota.

-Research Plot 30 at North Dakota State University, site of Bolley's research on flax pathogens, is listed on the National Register of Historic Places.
+Research Plot 30 at North Dakota State University, the site of Bolley's research on flax pathogens, is listed on the National Register of Historic Places.